-Teams in the Beginner category must have at least two students.
+Teams in the Beginner category must have at least three students.
 Teams in the Advanced category must have four to six students.
 The team members must either be enrolled full-time in a secondary school, or registered for home-schooling per their provincial requirements.
-The team members are permitted to be from different schools.
+The team members are permitted to be from different schools, or from a non-school group.

-The winning team of a previous year's Advanced Category CanSat Design Challenge may not participate in the Advanced category again, with the exception of the teacher/mentor and at most one student from any former winning team.
+The winning team of any prior year's Advanced Category may not participate in the Advanced category again, with the exception of the teacher/mentor and at most one student from any former winning team.